 The programme was launched in 2007 as a partnership between the Hollard Trust, the Midvaal Municipality, the Gauteng Department of Social Development, and later, the Department of Education in the Midvaal Local Municipality.
 It’s a municipal change model, catalysing and driving a system-wide process to enhance and build municipalities’ capacity and processes for delivering quality ECD.
-Because of its success, the programme is currently being rolled out in the City of Johannesburg and Lesedi municipalities, with the aim of ultimately reaching more than 50% of children nationally.
+Because of its success, the programme is currently being rolled out in the City of Johannesburg and Lesedi municipalities, to ultimately reach more than 50% of children nationally.
 Click here to learn more about how KYB is making a difference.

 KYB has also spawned the exciting SmartStart early learning social franchise, which has the visionary goal of providing quality early learning to one million vulnerable 3- and 4-year olds in their pre-school readiness phase annually by 2026.
 Having kicked off in 2015, there are already over 17 000 children in the system, with 1 000 KYB ECD practitioners having been trained in SmartStart’s early-learning stimulation methodology.
 To learn more about SmartStart click here.

 Harambee (Swahili for “all pull together”) was developed in response to research conducted by the Development Bank of South Africa which showed that if a young South African kept a job for at least 12 months, they had an 85% chance of being employed for the rest of their lives.
 We co-founded this youth employment accelerator in 2011 to catalyse the connecting of unemployed matriculants from disadvantaged backgrounds with sustainable employment opportunities.